Deadnaming

-Transgender and non-binary people seeking to avoid deadnaming may face administrative or bureaucratic obstacles to changing their names.
-Published authors who have later transitioned may be troubled by the appearance of their former name in bibliographic metadata records that are nearly impossible to update.
-Some social media platforms have implemented policies to avoid deadnaming, such as standardizing the use of preferred names rather than legal names or formally banning the practice of deadnaming.
+Trans people often face legal and bureaucratic obstacles in changing their names.
+Published authors and media figures who have later transitioned may be troubled by the appearance of their former name in metadata records, which can be difficult to change.
+Some organizations have implemented policies to standardize the use of preferred names instead of legal names, or formally ban the practice of deadnaming.